Professional Indemnity Insurance (PII) Coverage

 What is covered?

-- Civil liability for loss arising from any negligence act, error or omission.
+- Civil liability for loss arising from any negligent act, error or omission.

 - Where you are summoned to give evidence before a coronial inquest and you require legal representation.